-We’ve selected seven of the best rural art galleries from around the UK, from the foothills of Snowdonia and the Cornish coast to the far-flung islands of Orkney.
+We’ve selected some of the best rural art galleries from around the UK, from country houses to museums of modern art.

-Our top seven includes paintings by Thomas Gainsborough, Barbara Hepworth and George Barret, along with a number of inspiring exhibitions.
+Our top picks includes paintings by Thomas Gainsborough, Barbara Hepworth, Titian and George Barret, along with a number of inspiring exhibitions.

 The Tate St Ives dominates this small seaside town of winding alleys and fishermen’s cottages; the recently doubled-in-size museum making a big statement on the site of the old gasworks overlooking Porthmeor Beach.
 Inside, the galleries showcase the best of the avant-garde St Ives School, including Barbara Hepworth and Ben Nicholson.

 2. MOMA (Museum of Modern Art), Machynlleth, Powys

 MOMA sit in the centre of Machynlleth on the edge of Snowdonia National Park ©Getty

 ‘The Ancient Capital of Wales’ sits on the edge of Snowdonia National Park.
 Along with its soaring clock tower, the market town is known for its gallery of Welsh art and artists housed in an old Wesleyan chapel.
 Look out for Ann Arnold, champion of the countryside and member of the Brotherhood of Ruralists.
 Learn more about MOMA.